ymolists/website/gitpod/docs/index.md

   }}
 />

-# Welcome!
+# How would you like to get started with Gitpod?

 Learn how to spin up fresh, automated dev environments for each task, in the cloud, in seconds.

-## How would you like to get started with Gitpod?

 <GetStarted />